Posted on 7/8/2019 in Accessibility

 - Make their website accessible to individuals with disabilities

-- Implement an Accessibility Policy to insure that its website meets WCAG 2.0 criteria
+- Implement an Accessibility Policy to ensure that its website meets with WGAG Compliance (WCAG 2.0 criteria)

 - Require usage of 3rd party vendors on their site meet WCAG 2.0 criteria